jatin-aditya-reddy/GEASTEPin2021_Cloud_Computing/Microsoft Azure Concepts/README.md

-The folders are marked as per the deadline dates of each of the tasks assigned
+The folders are marked as per the dates of completion of each of the tasks assigned